 More companies are focused on finding cost-effective ways to attract new customers.
 While many businesses are attached to their go-to traditional marketing strategies, inbound marketing costs 62% less per lead.

-Now you might be wondering what exactly is inbound marketing, and how can it help my business grow?
+Now you might be wondering what exactly inbound marketing means, and how can it help your business grow?
 Keep reading our inbound marketing strategy guide to find out more!

 Inbound marketing uses valuable content and customer-focused experiences to attract your customers.
 Unlike outbound marketing, inbound marketing focuses on tailoring your content to what your audience wants and needs.

 Instead of disrupting the buyer’s journey, inbound marketing builds a connection between you and your customer.
 Then, your content focuses on solving their problems.
 This shows customers you’re a helpful, dependable resource capable of offering a helping hand.

 By offering your customers solutions, you’re more likely to make a lasting impression on them.

 It’s not enough to just lead someone to your website.
 Instead, you need that emotional connection to keep people interested and engaged.
 Then, you can use marketing, sales, and customer success to retain your customers.

 Once people visit your website, it’s important to show them your brand’s value.
 Your sales team can use chat, email, or other tools to start a conversation.